ropensci/quadkeyr/paper/paper.md

 `maptools` [@maptools],
-affected packages that relied on them, as `sp` [@sp] and `raster` [@raster], which have recently ceased being updated.
+affected packages that relied on them, as `sp` [@sp] and `raster` [@raster], which have recently ceased being updated [@rspatial-evolution-1;@rspatial-evolution-2].
-[@rspatial-evolution-1;@rspatial-evolution-2]
 The `quadkeyr` package addresses this issue by adopting the more modern R `stars` package [@stars], which converts the `sf` POLYGON data.frame provided as input